asciidoctor/asciidoctor-docbook.js/README.md

 //console.log(docbook)
 ```

-**IMPORTANT:** Make sure that Asciidoctor.js is loaded before registering the DocBook converter.
+**❗ IMPORTANT:** Make sure to instantiate Asciidoctor before registering the DocBook converter.

+**ℹ️  NOTE:** Since `@asciidoctor/core` is not yet published as an ECMAScript module, you will to use a Web bundler such as Webpack, Rollup or Parcel to import it using the `import` directive.

 #### CommonJS (require)